-This precinct is located towards the north-western corner of the Marrickville Local Government Area, and is generally bounded by Queen Street, Andreas Street the rear of properties fronting Parramatta Road, West Street, the Main Western rail line, and Crystal Street.
+This precinct is located towards the north-western corner of the land where this DCP applies, and is generally bounded by Queen Street, Andreas Street the rear of properties fronting Parramatta Road, West Street, the Main Western rail line, and Crystal Street.
 It includes most of that part of Petersham which lies north of the railway line.
 West Street and Crystal Street are major arterial roads, and Brighton Street, which crosses the precinct from east to west, also carries a considerable amount of through-traffic.